The Layoff Lady

 Portfolios Now

 Now, typically a portfolio is expected to be available online.
 You should have a link that you can share with a potential employer.
 In some cases, employer may review your work samples later on in the hiring process.
-In many cases, employers may ask for a portfolio link during the application process.
+Many times, employers may ask for a portfolio link during the application process.
 Depending on the role and organization, companies may even not consider applications for some jobs which do not include a portfolio link.

 What To Include